-There are a total of 282,173,602 shares of our Class A common stock and Class B common stock outstanding as of March 31, 2020.
-All shares of our Class A common stock and Class B common stock are freely tradable, except for any shares purchased by our "affiliates" as defined in Rule 144 under the Securities Act.
+There were a total of 291,812,498 shares of our Class A common stock and Class B common stock outstanding as of September 30, 2020.
+All shares of our Class A common stock and Class B common stock are freely tradable, except for any shares purchased by our "affiliates" as defined in Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.